A Dollar Too Strong

 By the mid-1980s, the United States was living with the consequences of the monetary revolution that Paul Volcker's Federal Reserve had unleashed.
-The campaign to crush inflation through historically high interest rates had succeeded spectacularly; consumer price inflation fell from 14.8% in 1980 to 3.2% by 1983.
-But the same high interest rates that broke inflation also attracted enormous flows of foreign capital into dollar-denominated assets.
-Money poured into US Treasury bonds and bank deposits from every corner of the world, drawn by yields that dwarfed those available in Europe or Japan.
+Volcker's campaign to crush inflation through historically high interest rates had succeeded spectacularly β consumer price inflation fell from 14.8% in 1980 to 3.2% by 1983.
+But the same high interest rates that broke inflation also attracted enormous flows of foreign capital into dollar-denominated assets, as money poured into US Treasury bonds and bank deposits from every corner of the world, drawn by yields that dwarfed those available in Europe or Japan.

-The result was a dramatic appreciation of the dollar.
 Between 1980 and February 1985, the trade-weighted value of the dollar rose by approximately 50%.
-Against the Deutsche mark, the dollar climbed from 1.82 in 1980 to 3.47 in February 1985.
-Against the Japanese yen, it moved from around 227 to 260.
-The dollar was, by most measures, more overvalued than at any point since the collapse of the Bretton Woods system in 1971.
+Against the Deutsche mark it climbed from 1.82 to 3.47; against the Japanese yen, from around 227 to 260.
+By most measures, the dollar was more overvalued than at any point since the collapse of the Bretton Woods system in 1971.

 Source: Federal Reserve Bank of St. Louis (FRED), USD/JPY Exchange Rate

-The strong dollar was devastating for American industry.
+For American industry, the strong dollar was ruinous.
 US exports became prohibitively expensive in foreign markets, while imports flooded in at prices domestic manufacturers could not match.
-The US trade deficit ballooned from $31 billion in 1980 to $122 billion in 1985; a figure that seemed almost inconceivable at the time.
-The manufacturing sector hemorrhaged jobs.
-Between 1980 and 1985, roughly two million manufacturing positions disappeared.
-The industrial heartland of the Midwest, already battered by the Volcker recession, suffered a second wave of plant closures and layoffs.
+The US trade deficit ballooned from $31 billion in 1980 to $122 billion in 1985 β a figure that seemed almost inconceivable at the time.
+Roughly two million manufacturing jobs disappeared between 1980 and 1985, and the industrial heartland of the Midwest, already battered by the Volcker recession, suffered a second wave of plant closures and layoffs.

-The political pressure was intense.
-By 1985, more than 300 protectionist trade bills had been introduced in Congress.
-Proposals ranged from across-the-board import surcharges to targeted quotas on Japanese automobiles, steel, and semiconductors.
-The textile industry, the steel industry, and the auto industry were all demanding protection.
+Political pressure was intense.
+By 1985, more than 300 protectionist trade bills had been introduced in Congress, ranging from across-the-board import surcharges to targeted quotas on Japanese automobiles, steel, and semiconductors.
 Democratic Congressman Richard Gephardt proposed legislation that would have imposed automatic tariffs on countries running persistent trade surpluses with the United States.
-The Reagan administration, philosophically committed to free trade, faced the prospect of a protectionist revolution on Capitol Hill that it could not control.
+The Reagan administration β philosophically committed to free trade β faced a protectionist revolution on Capitol Hill that it could not control.

-The intellectual and political catalyst for the Plaza Accord was James A. Baker III, who became Treasury Secretary in February 1985.
-Baker replaced Donald Regan, who had insisted that the strong dollar was a sign of global confidence in the American economy and that government intervention in currency markets was both futile and philosophically unacceptable.
+James A. Baker III became Treasury Secretary in February 1985, replacing Donald Regan, who had insisted that the strong dollar was a sign of global confidence in the American economy and that government intervention in currency markets was both futile and philosophically unacceptable.
 Regan's position had been consistent with the free-market ideology of the Reagan administration's first term, but it was becoming politically untenable.

 Baker was a pragmatist, not an ideologue.
 A Houston lawyer and political operative who had managed both Gerald Ford's and George H.W.
 Bush's presidential campaigns, he understood that economic policy had to serve political reality.
 The administration could not allow protectionist legislation to destroy its free-trade agenda, and the most effective way to defuse the protectionist pressure was to bring the dollar down.

-Baker enlisted his deputy, Richard Darman, and Assistant Secretary David Mulford to develop a strategy for coordinated intervention.
-The approach was informed by a recognition that had been growing among economists and policymakers: the dollar was not merely strong; it was in the grip of a speculative overshoot.
-Frankel (1985) and other economists argued that the dollar had risen far beyond what could be justified by economic fundamentals and that the overshooting was being sustained by self-reinforcing expectations in currency markets.
+Baker enlisted his deputy Richard Darman and Assistant Secretary David Mulford to develop a strategy for coordinated intervention.
+Their approach drew on a recognition growing among economists and policymakers: the dollar was not merely strong but in the grip of a speculative overshoot.
+Frankel (1985) and others argued that the dollar had risen far beyond what economic fundamentals could justify, sustained by self-reinforcing expectations in currency markets.

-On September 22, 1985, the finance ministers and central bank governors of the Group of Five; the United States, Japan, West Germany, France, and the United Kingdom; gathered in secret at the Plaza Hotel on Fifth Avenue.
-The meeting was coordinated with extraordinary discretion.
+On September 22, 1985, the finance ministers and central bank governors of the Group of Five β the United States, Japan, West Germany, France, and the United Kingdom β gathered in secret at the Plaza Hotel on Fifth Avenue.
 Baker had spent weeks in bilateral consultations to ensure that an agreement was possible before the ministers sat down together.

-The communique issued after the meeting was deceptively simple.
+The communique issued afterward was deceptively simple.
 The G5 ministers declared that exchange rates should better reflect fundamental economic conditions, that the dollar was overvalued, and that they were prepared to cooperate more closely to correct the situation.
-In practical terms, the central banks committed to selling dollars in coordinated fashion on foreign exchange markets.
-The total intervention commitment was approximately $10 billion, with the United States contributing $3.2 billion and Japan approximately $3 billion.
+In practical terms, central banks committed to selling dollars in coordinated fashion on foreign exchange markets, with a total intervention commitment of approximately $10 billion.

 | Country | Share of Intervention | Currency Action |